kimsQ/rc/docs/getting-started/accessibility.md

 group: getting-started
 ---

-Ratchet plus follows common web standards and—with minimal extra effort—can be used to create sites that are accessible to those using <abbr title="Assistive Technology" class="initialism">AT</abbr>.
+kimsQ RC follows common web standards and—with minimal extra effort—can be used to create sites that are accessible to those using <abbr title="Assistive Technology" class="initialism">AT</abbr>.

 ## Component requirements